These are the 7 books I’d gift to new moms

 If you don’t have time to read the book

-These books were game-changers for me.
+These books were game-changers.